daratumumab (Intravenous route)

 Uses For daratumumab

 Daratumumab injection is used to treat multiple myeloma (a type of bone marrow cancer).
-It is used in patients who have received at least 3 prior treatments that did not work well, including a proteasome inhibitor and an immunomodulatory agent, or who did not respond to both a proteasome inhibitor and an immunomodulatory agent.
+It is used in patients who have received at least 3 prior treatments that did not work well, including a proteasome inhibitor and an immunomodulatory agent, or who did not respond to both a proteasome inhibitor and an immunomodulatory agent. daratumumab is also used in combination with lenalidomide and dexamethasone, or bortezomib and dexamethasone, to treat patients with multiple myeloma who have received at least 1 previous treatment.

 daratumumab is to be given only by or under the supervision of your doctor.